Some of the numbers presented in this website may not be the most recent available

 After the abolition of slavery on the island, agricultural activity had significantly declined and tourism is now the main economic activity.
 It was seriously damaged by hurricane Irma in 2017.

-The island of Saint Martin comprises limestones and volcanics extruded in the Caribbean island arc.
+The island of Saint Martin is volcanic in origin comprising limestones and volcanics extruded in the Caribbean island arc.
+It is surrounded by oceanic crust of the Caribbean Sea and Atlantic Ocean.
 The highest point is Pic Paradis at 424 m in the centre of a line of hills on the French side but both sides have a number of peaks.

-This geology is not suitable for the generation and accumulation of commercial volumes of oil and gas.
-Thus Saint Martin has no identified indigenous oil or gas resources, either onshore or offshore.
+This geology is not suitable for the generation and accumulation of commercial volumes of oil and gas and Saint Martin has no identified indigenous oil or gas resources, either onshore or offshore.

 Globalshift believes it is unlikely to achieve any production in the future.
-No exploration wells have ever been drilled in the territory.
+No exploration wells have ever been drilled in the territory on the island or offshore.

 SAINT MARTIN